YoshiKill/PS2-OneClick-VMC-Tool/README.md

 ## 🇬🇧 English

-**PS2 VMC One-Click Tool** is a standalone, retro-styled utility designed for the PlayStation 2 homebrew community.
+**PS2 One-Click VMC Creation Tool** is a standalone, retro-styled utility designed for the PlayStation 2 homebrew community.
 It solves the tedious problem of manually creating Virtual Memory Cards (VMCs) for large game libraries in Open PS2 Loader (OPL).

 If you are using a modern **exFAT HDD** setup with dozens or hundreds of `.iso` backups, this tool will save you hours of menu navigation by generating perfectly configured VMCs for your entire library in a single click.